Taunton railway station: History

 The station was unable to cope with all these extra trains and passengers, so a major rebuilding was completed on 17 August 1868.
 The "up station" at the east end was demolished and replaced by a more conventional platform on the north side of the line; the "down station" was extended onto the site now vacated, and a new single 200 ft train shed was provided covering the whole station.
 Goods traffic was moved away from the passenger platforms by the opening on 1 November 1896 of a pair of avoiding lines that skirted around the south side of the station behind the old hotel.
 A larger engine shed was opened in the same year.

 The platforms were extended again in 1895.
 Now covering the whole length of the original single-sided station, they were the longest platforms on the Great Western Railway (which had amalgamated with the Bristol and Exeter company on 1 January 1876).
 New bay platforms were added to handle the trains from the branch lines.

-In the 1930s the lines through Taunton from Cogload Junction to Norton Fitzwarren were widened from two to four tracks; those east of Taunton were brought into use on 13 December 1931 and those to the west on 14 February 1932.
+The lines through Taunton from Cogload Junction to Norton Fitzwarren were widened from two to four tracks in the 1930s.
+Those east of Taunton were brought into use on 13 December 1931 and those to the west on 14 February 1932.
 This work forced another rebuilding of the station.
 The train shed was dismantled and new buildings constructed on the up (north) side along with a new island platform in the middle of the station.
 This gave a platform face for each of the four through lines, which were brought into use on 7 February 1932.
 Work included a new subway that replaced the old footbridge, and a new booking office at road level on the north side of the station.
 The old goods shed was replaced by a two-storey goods warehouse next to the avoiding line, east of the station on 20 February 1932.